- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 Long-Term Capital Gain Tax on Shares

-In this article, we explore the various aspects of long-term capital gain tax on the sale of shares, tax rates, tax provisions, grandfathering, and a lot more.
+In this article, we explore the various aspects of long-term capital gain tax on the sale of shares, tax rates, tax provisions, grandfathering, how to calculate long term capital gains tax on shares, and a lot more.

 How are Long-Term Capital Gains on Shares Taxed?